 You are encouraged to call All Saints wedding coordinator Linda Gaynord at 703-393-1430 as soon as you become engaged.

 Wedding Music Information & Guidelines

 The Office for Music and Liturgy is committed to assisting couples with the planning and selection of music for their ceremony.
 Couples are strongly encouraged to contact the music office immediately after the initial meeting with the priest or deacon that is doing the marriage preparation in order to discuss the procedures for securing musicians and making liturgical music selections.
-Please read the parish music policies below and download the parish Marriage Preparation Guide, Wedding Music List, and Wedding Music Planning Form
+Please read the parish music policies below and contact All Saints regarding our Marriage Preparation Guide, Wedding Music List, and Wedding Music Planning Form.